Alma-class ironclad: Service

 During the Franco-Prussian War of 1870–71 Thétis, Jeanne d'Arc and Armide were assigned to the Northern Squadron that attempted to blockade Prussian ports on the Baltic until ordered to return to Cherbourg on 16 September 1870.
-Montcalm, Atalante, and Reine Blanche cruised the North Sea and Montcalm later watched a Prussian corvette in Portuguese waters.
+Montcalm, Atalante, and Reine Blanche cruised the North Sea and Montcalm later captured the Prussian Barque Union and watched a Prussian corvette in Portuguese waters.
 Alma was en route to the Far East when the war began and she blockaded a pair of Prussian corvettes in Yokohama harbor once she arrived at Japan.

 After the end of the war many of the ships were placed in reserve or sent to foreign stations, often as the flagship.
 During the Third Carlist War of 1872–76 Thétis, Reine Blanche and Jeanne d'Arc spent time in Spanish waters where they could protect French citizens and interests.
 In 1875, the latter ship rammed and sank the dispatch vessel Forfait.
 On 3 July 1877 Thétis rammed Reine Blanche who had to be run ashore to prevent her from sinking.

 Further abroad Reine Blanche and Alma bombarded the Tunisian port of Sfax in July 1881 as part of the French occupation of Tunisia.
 Atalante participated in the Battle of Thuận An in August 1883.
 This was an attack by the French on the forts defending the mouth of the Perfume River, leading to the Vietnamese capital of Huế in an attempt to intimidate the Vietnamese government.
 During the Sino-French War of 1884–85 the ship was in Huế in early September 1884, but she carried Admiral Amédée Courbet to Keelung, Taiwan on 23 September.